anywhichway/assentials/README.md

 ```

 # Updates (reverse chronological order)

+2019-03-21 v1.0.12 Added `until`.
+Modified `router` to use `until` rather than `when`, which could have resulted in extra routes being run.

 2019-03-20 v1.0.12 `router` was returning the Iterable control object instead of just its value, fixed.